-Impact Assessment: BayTrust will use the Impact Assessment Framework (see Appendix A) to identify and assess the potential impact of an investment as part of the due diligence process.
+Impact Assessment: BayTrust will use the impact assessment framework (see Appendix A) to identify and assess the potential impact of an investment as part of the due diligence process.
 This is supported by more granular assessment frameworks for each outcome area that the investment is targeting to determine the scale of the impact.

-Impact Measurement: To understand how Impact Investments are creating Impact, it is essential to attempt measurement of that impact.
-BayTrust will move carefully and respectfully when attempting measurement of impact, will continue to develop and refine its tools and investigate methodologies in this space to reflect developments in standard practice for the Impact Investing eco-system.
-BayTrust will accept outcome measures as proxy for impact measures where measurement if impact is considered impractical or too costly and will work alongside investees to measure and report on impact.
+Impact Measurement: To understand how impact investments are creating impact, it is essential to attempt measurement of that impact, and this is often achieved through the monitoring of outcomes that are expected to lead to impact.
+BayTrust will move carefully and respectfully when attempting direct measurement of impact, working alongside investees to encourage their impact measurement activities to enable the improvement, measurement and reporting of impact.
+BayTrust will continue to develop and refine tools and investigate methodologies in this space to reflect developments in standard practice for the impact investing eco-system.
+BayTrust will accept outcome measures as proxy for impact measures where measurement of impact is considered impractical or too costly.